 Thank you for your support!

-    2 x John Lewis merino blend chunky 50g (in your own colour choice
+- 2 x John Lewis merino blend bulky 50g (in your own colour choice

 Using 5.5mm (US 9) needles and your yarn choice cast on 31sts.

 Work in st st for 12 rows.